While my husband hikes the Adirondacks, I hike the streets of Greenwich Village and Broadway!!!!

 Who The Heck is Debbie Galante Block

-Pro Sound lead me to Billboard where I became “quote queen.”
+That is how I found my way into music journalism; writing about pro audio equipment.
+Pro Sound News lead me to Billboard where I became “quote queen.”
 I worked on many special issues for producers and artists interviewing everyone from Lionel Ritchie to Steven Tyler to Celine Dion…still my top favorites.
-I also went to the talk with producers such as Elliot Scheiner, Al Schmitt and Nile Rodgers who not only has produced Chic, but has won a GRAMMY for producing Daft Punk!
+I spoke with many producers.
+The first was Phil Ramone.
+How lucky was that?
+He worked with everyone from Billy Joel to Paul Simon to Barbra Streisand and Frank Sinatra.

-The list of publications I have written for goes on and on (you can see some of those old articles if you care to on another part of the blog) The publications include : Emedia, Tape Disc Business, DVD Report, Digital2Disc, Musician, Pop Sugar and for quite some time now In Tune Partners publications which have given me access to song writers and artists both pop and Broadway.
+In terms of other publications, I have written for…well, the list goes on and on.
+Some of the publications are: Mediapack, Emedia, Tape Disc Business, DVD Report, Digital2Disc, Musician, and InTune Monthly, all of which have given me access to song writers and artists both pop/rock and Broadway.
 And, In Tune’s focus is young musicians giving me a different perspective on music, instruments, gear and how you can bring that all together on a stage…at a concert or in a Broadway musical.

 So, please send me messages, and I will try and track down your favorites and find out who their mentors are, who their dream collaborations are, and in some cases, how they have remained relevant through the decades.